adbar/simplemma/README.md

 | `TrieDictionaryFactory` | ~30 MB | ~1 ms (warm)¹ | ~2.5× slower | ~1.2× slower | `marisa-trie` |
 | `StreamDictionaryFactory` | ~50 MB | ~0.6 s | ~18× slower | ~6× slower | none |

-Choosing between them: pick `DefaultDictionaryFactory` when throughput matters most and memory is not a constraint; `TrieDictionaryFactory` for the best RAM/speed trade-off if installing `marisa-trie` is an option;
-`StreamDictionaryFactory` for the same low RAM with no extra dependency, at a bigger speed cost.
-The RAM saving compounds with every additional language kept loaded at once, since `DefaultDictionaryFactory` holds each language's full dict in memory for as long as it stays cached — though German is near the largest shipped dictionary and includes a fixed Python baseline, so smaller languages add less than the table's absolute numbers suggest.

-¹ Warm-load time only; see below for the (one-time, per language) cost of building the trie.
+¹ Warm load.
+The first use of a language builds its trie from the shipped dictionary, taking a few seconds and briefly needing as much memory as `DefaultDictionaryFactory` would, then caches it on disk.
+On a machine without enough memory to build it, build it elsewhere on the same CPU architecture and copy the cache directory over.
 ² Per single lookup, bypassing any cache.
-³ End-to-end through `Lemmatizer`'s result cache, measured over the German UD-HDT treebank (3.5M tokens, 200k unique).
-The gap shrinks toward parity on smaller texts whose vocabulary fits the cache, and widens toward the uncached figure on large, low-repetition corpora.
+³ End-to-end through `Lemmatizer`'s result cache, over the German UD-HDT treebank (3.5M tokens, 200k unique).
+The gap shrinks toward parity on texts whose vocabulary fits the cache, and toward the uncached figure on large, low-repetition corpora.

+Pick `DefaultDictionaryFactory` when throughput matters and memory does not; `TrieDictionaryFactory` for the best RAM/speed trade-off, if the `marisa-trie` extra can be installed (`pip install simplemma[marisa-trie]`, from version 1.1.0); `StreamDictionaryFactory` for the same low RAM with no extra dependency and no cache to warm up, at a bigger speed cost.
+The RAM saving compounds with every additional language kept loaded, since `DefaultDictionaryFactory` holds each cached language's full dict in memory — though German is near the largest shipped dictionary and the figures include a fixed Python baseline, so smaller languages add less than the absolute numbers suggest.

-To force a specific backend instead of relying on `low_memory=True`, pass it explicitly — `DefaultStrategy(dictionary_factory=TrieDictionaryFactory())` or `DefaultStrategy(dictionary_factory=StreamDictionaryFactory())`, both importable from `simplemma.strategies.dictionaries`.
+To force a backend instead of relying on `low_memory=True`, pass it

-`TrieDictionaryFactory` needs the `marisa-trie` extra dependency (`pip install simplemma[marisa-trie]`, available from version 1.1.0).
-The first use of a language builds its trie from the shipped dictionary — taking a few seconds and briefly using as much memory as the `DefaultDictionaryFactory` would — then caches it on disk for later invocations.
-If the machine running Simplemma doesn't have enough memory to build the trie, it can also be built on another machine with the same CPU architecture and the cache directory copied over.

-`StreamDictionaryFactory` needs no extra dependency: it reads the shipped dictionary files directly instead of loading them into a Python dict, at the cost of much slower lookups (see the table above).
-There's no on-disk cache to warm up, so throughput is consistent from the first call.
+explicitly: `DefaultStrategy(dictionary_factory=TrieDictionaryFactory())`
+or `DefaultStrategy(dictionary_factory=StreamDictionaryFactory())`, both
+importable from `simplemma.strategies.dictionaries`.

 <!-- include:intro:end -->
 ## Supported languages